Ann Arbor, Michigan

-Leafy Ann Arbor, Michigan (population 120,000) is nicknamed "Tree City" and is probably best known as the home of the University of Michigan (44,000 students).
-The University has a huge influence on the city, from shaping its economy to creating its stimulating ambiance.
-Only 26% of the population is age 45 or better, but most retirees here find Ann Arbor an energizing place.
+Leafy Ann Arbor, Michigan (population 123,000) is nicknamed "Tree City" and is probably best known as the home of the University of Michigan (45,000 students).
+The University has a huge influence on the city, from shaping its economy to creating its vibrant atmosphere.
+Most retirees here find Ann Arbor an energizing place.

-The cost of living is 22% above the national average.
-A whopping 70% of residents hold at least a four college degree, and politics tilt decidedly to the left.
-The city is racially diverse, and the crime rate is below the national average.
-Ann Arbor has grown by 6% within the last couple of decades.
+The cost of living is 13% above the national average.
+A whopping 72% of residents hold at least a four college degree, and politics tilt decidedly to the left.
+The crime rate is below the national average.
+Ann Arbor has grown 3% within the last decade.

 The city sits along the Huron River in southeastern Michigan and is surrounded by hills and valleys.
 One of the most densely forested metropolises in the U.S., Ann Arbor has 50,000 trees and nearly 150 public parks.

-This is an active city with something always happening.
-Boisterous University of Michigan Wolverine football games, which 100,000 fans attend, are always great fun (although tickets can be hard to obtain).
+Something is always happening here.
+Boisterous University of Michigan Wolverine football games, which 100,000 fans attend, are always great fun, although tickets can be hard to obtain.
 Museums, art galleries, an arboretum, a large farmers' market and much more ensure that no one is bored.
 One of the best events is the annual art fair, which is really four fairs that feature all sorts of fine art talent packed into several downtown city blocks.

 The attractive downtown, with its short and tall buildings, is comprised of several districts, including historic Kerrytown, which has shops, markets, delis, restaurants and brick streets, and Main Street, which is home to festivals, car shows, restaurant crawls and more.
-Briarwood Mall has Sears, Macy's, a J.C.
-Penney, Apple and many specialty stores.
+Briarwood Mall has Macy's, JCPenney and many specialty stores, including Apple.

-The city operates the Ann Arbor Senior Center, and it has a good menu of services and programs, including noon congregate meals, afternoon movies, various classes, referral services and more.
+The Ann Arbor Senior Center has a good menu of services and programs, including noon congregate meals, afternoon movies, various classes, referral services and more.
 Many classes are free but others have a small participation fee.

-Efficient public transportation is provided by the Ann Arbor Transportation Authority (AATA).
+Public transportation is provided by the Ann Arbor Transportation Authority (AATA).
 People age 65 or better ride for free.
-For seniors not inclined to take the bus, the city has a share ride service in which people are transported to their destination in sedans.
 TheRide takes residents of senior housing communities to local grocery stores once per week.
 Detroit Metropolitan Airport, 25 miles away, is an international airport with many daily flights.